docsifyjs/docsify/docs/pwa.md

 ## Enjoy it

-Release your website and start experiencing the magical offline feature. :ghost: You can turn off Wi-Fi and refresh the current site to experience it.
+Release your website and start experiencing the magical offline feature.